Mekai Curtis

 Mekai Curtis (born October 14, 2000) is an American actor.
-He is best known for playing the lead role of Kanan Stark in the drama series Power Book III: Raising Kanan.
+He is best known for playing the lead role of Kanan Stark in the drama series Power Book III: Raising Kanan, and for voicing Zack in the Disney Channel animated series, Milo Murphy’s Law.

 Early life

 Curtis was born in Neptune City, New Jersey.
 He lived there until he reached third grade.
 He lived in various parts of Ocean County, New Jersey before moving to Los Angeles at age 12.

 Career

 Curtis made a one off appearance in the Disney sitcom Girl Meets World.
-His first big role came playing Kirbys best friend Fish in the comedy series Kirby Buckets.
-He starred alongside Weird Al Yankovic in the animated series Milo Murphy's Law.
-His biggest role so far was playing the lead role of Kanan Stark in the drama series Power Book III: Raising Kanan.
+His first big role came playing Kirby's best friend Fish in the comedy series Kirby Buckets.
+He starred alongside Weird Al Yankovic and Sabrina Carpenter in the animated series Milo Murphy's Law.
+From 2021 to 2026, he had portrayed the lead role of Kanan Stark in the Starz drama series Power Book III: Raising Kanan.

 Personal life

-In his spare time he likes to cook, play video games and drive cars.
-He is also a musician who can play the drums and the piano.
+In his spare time, Curtis enjoys cooking, playing video games and driving cars.
+He is also a musician who plays the drums and the piano.